pamir-s/Talurj-labs/README.md

 # Talurj-labs
-Showcasing material design and icons for various projects(gnome-design, OzUnity project etc)
+Showcasing material design and icons for various projects.
+Python and Bash coding/scripting